 The Difference Between Prenuptial & Postnuptial Agreements

 Postnuptial agreements are legal agreements that the parties draft and execute after they are married.
 Like a prenuptial agreement, a postnuptial agreement controls the financial issues and risks that may arise if the parties ever decide to divorce.

-The postnuptial agreement is often a legal mechanism to protect the parties from the uncertainties associated with divorce litigation.
-However, if you are currently contemplating marriage, the prenuptial agreement should be entered into while you have the opportunity to reach an agreement.
+The postnuptial agreement is often a legal mechanism to protect the parties from the uncertainties associated with divorce litigation; however, if you are currently contemplating marriage, the prenuptial agreement should be entered into while you have the opportunity to reach an agreement.

 What Does a Prenuptial or Postnuptial Agreement Do?

-The court always has to rule in favor of a child’s best interests, which requires knowing the most current information about the family’s relationships, incomes, and day-to-day life.
+Prenups cannot provide for child support or custody, because the court always has to rule in favor of a child’s best interests, which requires knowing the most current information about the family’s relationships, incomes, and day-to-day life.
 Postnuptial and prenuptial agreements are made in advance, so the most current and relevant information related to a child’s well-being cannot be known.

-Why You Should Consider a Prenuptial Agreement
+Why Get a Prenuptial Agreement in Orlando, FL?

 When you have a prenup or postnup, you can enjoy these advantages: